LGDWT-GS: Local and Global Discrete Wavelet-Regularized 3D Gaussian Splatting for Sparse-View Scene Reconstruction: Experiments

 \subsection{Ablation Study}

-To isolate the contribution of frequency-domain supervision, we conducted a systematic component analysis on the 3-view LLFF configuration (Table~\ref{tab:ablation}).
-We compared our method against Neural Edge Histogram Descriptors (NEHD)~\cite{peeples2025histogram}.
-NEHD uses Sobel kernels \cite{sobel19683x3} to extract edge responses and aggregates the responses using differentiable histograms of gradient magnitudes to align the edge distributions of rendered and ground-truth images to improve texture representations.
-During optimization, NEHD explicitly focuses the rendering loss on HF edge regions.
-By heavily weighting these fine detail boundaries, NEHD forces the model to prioritize sharp discontinuities, achieving a PSNR of 19.99 dB.
-However, this aggressive focus on edges creates a trade-off: while it sharpens high-contrast boundaries, it often treats subtle surface textures like leaf veins as noise or fails to register them if they lack strong gradient magnitude.
-This results in reconstructions with sharp outlines but ``waxy", over-smoothed interiors.
+To isolate the contribution of frequency-domain supervision, we conducted a systematic component analysis on the 3-view LLFF configuration (Table~\mbox{\ref{tab:ablation}}).
+We include NEHD as a representative edge-focused baseline that enhances high-frequency details through spatial-domain gradient supervision, providing a complementary comparison to our frequency-domain formulation.
+NEHD uses Sobel kernels~\cite{sobel19683x3} to extract edge responses and aggregates them using differentiable histograms of gradient magnitudes to align the edge distributions of rendered and ground-truth images, thereby improving texture representations.
+During optimization, NEHD explicitly focuses the rendering loss on high-frequency (HF) edge regions.
+By heavily weighting these fine-detail boundaries, NEHD forces the model to prioritize sharp discontinuities, achieving a PSNR of 19.99~dB.
+However, this aggressive focus on edges introduces a trade-off: while it sharpens high-contrast boundaries, it often treats subtle surface textures (e.g., leaf veins) as noise or fails to capture them when they lack strong gradient magnitude.
+This results in reconstructions with sharp outlines but over-smoothed interior regions.

-In contrast to NEHD, LGDWT-GS employs a DWT loss to supervise the entire frequency spectrum.
-While NEHD treats non-edge pixels uniformly, the DWT decomposes the signal into distinct sub-bands, effectively decoupling global structure from fine texture.
-This allows the model to enforce structural consistency through LF bands while simultaneously recovering detailed textures via HF bands even in regions with weak spatial gradients.
-Furthermore, in sparse-view settings, the DWT acts as a soft regularizer, suppressing HF artifacts in empty space while preserving valid signals in textured areas.
+In contrast, LGDWT-GS employs a DWT-based loss to supervise the full frequency spectrum.
+Instead of relying solely on edge responses, DWT decomposes the signal into distinct sub-bands, effectively decoupling global structure from fine texture.
+This enables the model to enforce structural consistency through low-frequency (LF) components while simultaneously recovering detailed textures via HF bands, even in regions with weak spatial gradients.
+Furthermore, in sparse-view settings, DWT acts as a soft regularizer, suppressing HF artifacts in empty space while preserving meaningful signals in textured regions.

+To further approximate prior global DWT-based methods such as DWT-GS, we introduce an additional baseline (“sparsepoint + DWT Loss”) in Table~\mbox{\ref{tab:ablation}}.
+In this setting, the model is initialized using sparse point clouds and trained with global DWT supervision only.
+This configuration mimics the combination of weaker geometric initialization and global frequency regularization used in prior work.
+In all other configurations in the ablation study, we use dense point initialization to ensure a strong and consistent geometric prior, isolating the effect of frequency-domain supervision.